motigra/cam-sync/readme.md

 ## TODO

  - File sorting mechanism
-    - Make it work as a CLI and as a library
+    - Make it work as a CLI
-    - Make it accept source and target directories as arguments
- - Move constants to separate file
+    - Improve efficiency by caching `ensureFolder`
  - USB detection
-    - Move to separate module
+    - Move detection constants to separate file
     - Make it work as a library
     - Ensure correct media by contents
  - Catalog